Bitl/Black-Shades-Enhanced/README.md

 But recently I figured out a way to compile it, and thus the Black Shades Enhanced mod was born.

+This mod is focused on improving the game's engine while keeping the game as unmodified as possible.

+Check out the [Black Shades Redux](https://github.com/Bitl/Black-Shades-Redux) mod if you want to see enhancements to gameplay.

 **What is included?**

 As of v1.1.1: